Components of the Hilbert scheme of space curves on low-degree smooth surfaces

 Finally if we suppose i.e. $h^1(\sI_{C'}(1)) > d-25$ and we use that $h^1(\sI_{C'}(1)) \le h^1(\sI_{C}(1))$ by semi-continuity, we get $h^1(\sI_{C}(1)) > d-25$ which again is a contradiction to the assumptions.
 Thus we have proved that $W$ is an irreducible component of $\HH(d,g)_{sc}$.

-Now using \eqref{new4.6}, i.e. $ \dim W + h^1(\sI_C(4)) = h^0(\sN_C)$, then it is straightforward to get the final statement of the theorem, and we are done. \end{proof} \begin{corollary} With notations and assumptions as in the first sentence in Theorem~\ref{main4}, suppose in addition
+Then using \eqref{new4.6}, i.e. $ \dim W + h^1(\sI_C(4)) = h^0(\sN_C)$, it is straightforward to get the final statement of the theorem, and we are done. \end{proof} \begin{corollary} With notations and assumptions as in the first sentence in Theorem~\ref{main4}, suppose in addition

 Then $W$ is an irreducible component of \ $\HH(d,g)_{sc}$, and $W$ is non-reduced if and only if $H^ 1(\sI_C(4))\neq 0. $ \end{corollary} \begin{proof} One checks that the minimum value in the corollary is equal to $G(d,5)-1$ (resp. $21+d^2/10$) for $21\le d \le 44$ (resp. $d \ge 45$).
 Moreover, $h^1(\sI_{C}(1)) = h^0(\sO_{C}(1))-4 \le \max \{d-g, \frac d 2 \} -3$ for a non-plane curve by Clifford's theorem and Riemann-Roch.
 Hence if $d \ge 45$, we get $h^1(\sI_{C}(1)) \le d -25$ and we conclude by Theorem~\ref{main4}.